-CPG companies: Your next growth opportunity has a user name and password has been added to your bookmarks.
+CPG companies: Your next growth opportunity has a user name and password has been saved

 With the pace of digital commerce in packaged goods expected to accelerate, CPG companies should act now with a coordinated, systematic approach.